handpipe/handpipe.js/README.md

 `{{varname}}`

-Genplate supports simple paths so you can output content below the current context:
+handpipe supports simple paths so you can output content below the current context:

 `{{foo.bar}}` or `{{foo/bar}}`